postmanlabs/labs-docs/src/pages/docs/integrations/microsoft-flow.md

 You can also configure advanced options to alert you when a monitor run completes or when three failures occur and the first monitor run after those failures completes successfully.

 Your integration has been set up successfully.
-Now, whenever a monitor would run, you would get a notification something like this on your Flow mobile app.
+Now, whenever a monitor runs, you should get a notification on your Flow mobile app.

 [![see notifications](https://assets.postman.com/postman-docs/58858362.png)](https://assets.postman.com/postman-docs/58858362.png)